Melzar/clean-architecture-nextjs-react-boilerplate/README.md

 `Repository` is an abstraction over data source.
 Defined actions which can be done over data source, and clear definition of input and output

-`Unit of work` is a wrapper around multiple repositories, you can use it if you have dependency between few data sources and you would like to combine output into one model
+`Unit of work` is a wrapper around multiple repositories, you can use it if you have dependency between few data sources, and you would like to combine output into one model

 #### UseCase / Scenario / Interactor